AviatrixSystems/Docs/HowTos/tgw_egress_vpc.rst

 |tgw_egress|

-The VPC1's traffic will flow through Transit Gateway and PAN firewall before going to Internet.
+The VPC1's traffic will flow through Transit Gateway and Palo Alto Networks firewall before going to Internet.
 We verified the data path in different scenarios and observed the following behaviors:

 1. With both Subnet_1 and Subnet_3 attached to Transit Gateway, Transit Gateway forwards VPC1's Internet traffic from all three EC2